Course Outline

 Description

-This course aims to provide you with understanding of the health benefits associated with regular exercise / physical activity and the functional limitations associated with certain chronic diseases.
-Course content aligns with some Exercise and Sport Science Australia accreditation requirements, if you pursue further studies in clinical exercise physiology.
-Course content includes risk screening and introduces concepts regarding modification of exercise for clients with risk factors for or cardiopulmonary and metabolic conditions.
-You will gain further experience in exercise testing and monitoring procedures.
+This course aims to provide you with understanding of and insight into the health benefits associated with regular exercise / physical activity and the functional and health limitations associated with certain chronic diseases.
+Course content aligns with some ESSA requirements and introduces concepts and guidelines regarding modification of exercise and associated factors for clients with risk factors for, or cardiopulmonary and metabolic conditions.
+You will gain further experience in exercise testing, prescription and monitoring theory, policies and procedures.

 How will this course be delivered?